 Bill #1130, approved February 8, 1978, provides relief from real estate taxes on improvements to deteriorated industrial, commercial or other business property for a period of five years.
-Bill #982, approved July 9, 1990, changed the exemption period from five years to then business property for a period of five years.
-Bill #225, approved October 4, 2000, extended the exemption period from three years to ten years.
+Bill #982, approved July 9, 1990, changed the exemption period from three years to three years.
+Bill #225, approved October 4, 2000, extended the exemption period from three years.

 Bill #1456A, approved January 28, 1983, provides for a maximum three year tax abatement for owner-occupants of newly constructed residential property.
-Bill #226, approved September 12, 2000, extended the exemption period from three years to ten years.
+Bill #226, approved September 12, 2000, extended the exemption period from three years to